Arthur Vining Davis Foundations

 Success Rates

-The foundations made 93 awards in 2023, 111 awards in 2022, and 95 awards in 2021, averaging approximately 100 grants annually across all program areas.
+The foundations made 93 awards in 2023, 111 awards in 2022, and 95 awards in 2021, averaging approximately 100 grants annually across all programme areas.
 Specific success rates and application numbers are not publicly disclosed.

 Reapplication Policy

 Specific reapplication policies for unsuccessful applicants are not publicly documented.
 However, the foundations do not provide feedback on declined proposals due to high application volume.
-Applicants should carefully review program priorities and guidelines before reapplying in subsequent cycles.
+Applicants should carefully review programme priorities and guidelines before reapplying in subsequent cycles.

 Application Success Factors